dizzybeaver/Lambda-Execution-Engine-with-Home-Assistant-Support/docs/QUICK_START_GUIDE.md

 ## Environment Variables

+The Lambda Execution Engine is a standalone framework.
+The following variable controls whether the Home Assistant Extension loads.

 Configure these environment variables in your Lambda function.

-Set HOME_ASSISTANT_ENABLED to true to enable the integration.
+Set HOME_ASSISTANT_ENABLED to true to load the Home Assistant Extension.
+Set to false to run the Engine without this extension, leaving Engine services available for other extensions or purposes.

 Set USE_PARAMETER_STORE to true to read configuration from Parameter Store.